 Discover our new brochure explaining what the MEDICRIME Convention is and how it works to fight the falsification of medical products and similar crimes, thus protecting public health.

 The EDQM will hold an international symposium on 10-11 October 2017 in Strasbourg (France) to present and discuss recent achievements, as well as future perspectives, of the Ph.
 Eur. in the microbiology field.

-The last monthly activity report for the Certification of Substances Division (DCEP) is now available.
+The latest monthly activity report for the Certification of Substances Department (DCEP) is now available.

 2017 meeting of Official Medicines Control Laboratories (OMCLs) emphasised work sharing and information exchange for the benefit of public health

 Download the document "Update on Communicating Chemical Hazards Related to Reference Standards".